Hc1023/sc-notebooks/docs/recipe.md

 Currently we have sequencing data of 21,914 single cells from multiple samples of the same donor, and thus there are 21,914 × 3 = 65,742​ `.fastq` files in directory `raw`.

-## Structure of the working directory
+## Hierarchy of the working directory

 The input sequencing data of the single cells is located in the directory `raw`.
 The `.sh` and `.slurm` scripts stored directly inside the working directory are major scripts for submitting computational jobs.
 Scripts with filenames starting with `1` handles the first round of signature computation, pre-division and dendrogram splitting.
 And scripts with filenames starting with `n` are used for tasks in later iterations.
 The `util` directory contains utility scripts for some common tasks.
 The directory `output` is used for .
 New directories are created when needed.